voicebase/voicebase-docs/docs/how-to-guides/callbacks.md

 - `_links` : HAL metadata with a URL for the corresponding media item
     - `self` : section for the media item
         - `href` : URL for the media item
-- `callback` : object with metadata about the callback event
-    - `success` : true for success notifications and false for failure notifications
-    - `errors` : an optional array of errors (omitted or empty for success notifications)
-    - `warnings` : an optional array of warnings
-    - `event` : a JSON object that event triggering the callback (typicall a status change)
-        - `status` : the new status of the media processing job, with the following possible values:
-            - `finished` : media processing completed successfully
-            - `failed` : media processing failed
 - `media` : the requested data for the media item
     - `mediaId` : the unique VoiceBase id for the media item
     - `status` : the status of processing for the media item
+    - `contentType` : the media item content type
+    - `length` : the media item length
     - `metadata` : the metadata for the media item, typically for correlation to external systems (present if requested when media is uploaded)
-    - `transcripts` : the transcipt(s) for the media (present if requested when media is uploaded)
+    - `transcripts` : the transcript(s) for the media (present if requested when media is uploaded)
-    - `topics` : the topics and keywords for the media (present if requested when media is uploaded)
+    - `knowledge` : the topics and keywords for the media (present if requested when media is uploaded)
     - `predictions` : the predictions results for the media
+    - `streams` : links for the results of the media